ON THIS PAGE:

 on the site:

-cause enlargement of the kidneys with urine because of obstruction of the
+occurs when the kidneys are enlarged with urine because of obstruction of the ureter, which prevents

-ureter, which prevents urine from passing through.
+the urine from passing from the kidneys through to the bladder.
 This is commonly caused

 by kidney stones.
 Cats with